Fairfield City Council: 1940s–1970s

+2000s–present

-On Friday 29 June, 2001 the former Deputy Mayor of Fairfield and councillor from 1987 to 1998, Phuong Ngo, was convicted of the 1994 murder of the local state MP for Cabramatta (and former Deputy Mayor), John Newman, a crime which has been described as Australia's first political assassination.
+On Friday 29 June 2001 the former deputy mayor of Fairfield and councillor from 1987 to 1998, Phuong Ngo, was convicted of the 1994 murder of the local state MP for Cabramatta (and former deputy mayor), John Newman, a crime which has been described as Australia's first political assassination.
 Ngo's alleged accomplices, Quang Dao and David Dinh, were acquitted and the identity of the killer who shot and fatally wounded Newman remains a mystery.
 Controversy has arisen in the years since then of the presence of Ngo's name on various council plaques from his time on council.
 In September 2006, Fairfield Council announced the introduction of a trial ban on spitting in public on public health grounds.
 However, it was reported that advice provided to council from NSW Health was that spitting does not impact on the transmission of infectious diseases.
 The law proved difficult to prosecute.

+In April 2024, the first terrorist attack in Western Sydney's soil occurred at a Wakeley church, where an Islamic extremist stabbed bishop Mar Mari Emmanuel and five others, though all survived the attack.
+In 2024, Following the decision by Woolworths, Big W and Aldi not to stock extra items for Australia Day, Fairfield City Council resolved to provide free Australia Day merchandise to residents.